 Pasta is a wonderful thing.
 It can be a very (relatively) inexpensive yet tasty dish with minimum ingredients.
 The secret is in a tasty sauce.
 And when I say sauce, I don’t mean the usual red goo on top of fast food spaghetti.
 When I say sauce, I mean things like olive oil and garlic.
 Or pesto.
 Or even raw eggs in the case of carbonara.

 This pasta dish was made with — believe it or not — the spinach dip that I made a couple of nights ago.
 I was by myself yesterday for lunch and I didn’t really feel like cooking anything from scratch.
 I boiled some fettuccine, fried some bacon then tossed the pasta and bacon with a heaping tablespoonful of the spinach dip.
 What a stupendous pasta dish it turned out to be.
 And it took so little time to get everything together too.

-- 50 g. of fettuccine (or your preferred pasta shape)
+- 50 grams fettuccine (or your preferred pasta shape)

 - Cook the pasta in boiling salted water.

 - While the pasta cooks, fry the bacon in a non-stick frying pan.

 - When the bacon is nicely browned, turn off the heat.
 Add the spinach dip to the still hot pan.
 Stir to partially liquefy the dip.

 - Drain the pasta and dump into the bacon-spinach dip mixture.
 Toss.
 Serve.

 If you cooked this dish (or made this drink) and you want to share your masterpiece, please use your own photos and write the cooking steps in your own words.